Quick Start Guide: How to use Workast

 To create a new space in Workast:

-- Invite others: Invite users to your space if desired - type in the names of the users that you would like to invite, and click on the populated result.
+Invite others (optional): Invite users to your space if desired - type in the names of the users that you would like to invite, and click on the populated result.

-- Click the green "Create space" button to finish completing the space.
+Click the blue "Create space" button to finish completing the space.

 How to set up project stages in Workast